 - Impact: Not reporting or underreporting may attract penalties

-- Prevent: While filing the tax returns, ensure to declare all Indian-sourced income, even if it seems a small amount, or even if income earned abroad is exempt
+- Prevent: While filing the tax returns, ensure to declare all Indian-sourced income, even if it seems a small amount, or even if the income earned abroad is exempt

 - Mistake: Mentioning old or wrong personal details, like address, bank account number, contact number, or mispelling your name.